Fraud Blocker

 Navigating prenuptial agreements can be difficult, especially when issues concerning their legitimacy emerge.
 Quinn & Dworakowski, LLP, has extensive experience resolving matters under California Family Code 1615, which governs the enforcement of premarital agreements.
 We recognize that a fair and honest agreement is critical to securing your future.

 Whether you’re writing a new prenuptial agreement or facing a challenge to an existing one, our attorneys can walk you through the process, ensuring that your rights are protected, and the arrangement meets all legal requirements.
-Our attention to detail and commitment to preserving our customers’ interests make us the firm you can rely on to handle these delicate cases.
+Our attention to detail and commitment to preserving our clients’ interests make us the firm you can rely on to handle these delicate cases.
+When you need an experienced Orange County family lawyer, our team is dedicated to protecting your rights and pursuing the best possible outcome.

 Prenuptial agreements may be contested under Family Code 1615 if they are deemed unconscionable or were agreed upon without adequate legal safeguards.
 A prenuptial agreement is valid only if both parties sign it voluntarily, without pressure, and with full financial disclosure.